Get a quote

 Day 10: Mount Burkhan Buudai - 2 hours

-Today, we explore the most eastern part of the Mongol Altai mountain range and trek in a fascinating natural reserve from where we have stunning views of Mount Burkhan Buudai (3,765m).
-We can easily see some rare animals like snow leopards and vultures as well as medical herbs and fruits.
-We then drive across the Altai mountain range to reach the perfect place to set our camp for the night.
+Today, you'll explore the most eastern part of the Mongol Altai mountain range and trek in a fascinating natural reserve from where you'll have stunning views of Mount Burkhan Buudai (3,765m).
+You'll be able to see some rare animals like snow leopards and vultures and find medical herbs and fruits.
+You'll then drive across the Altai mountain range to reach the perfect place to set your camp for the night.

 Day 11: A day with a nomadic camel herding family - 1 hour

-Today we spend the day with local nomads in the Sharga Gobi, an incredible vast depression.
-We saddle up and go for a ride on a two humped Bactrian camel (or trek if you prefer) on giant sand dunes.
-This is a great opportunity to see how nomads from the Oold ethnic group live and spot the differences with the lifestyle of the nomadic family we met a few days earlier.
+Today, you'll spend the day with local nomads in the Sharga Gobi, an incredible vast depression.
+You'll saddle up and go for a ride on a two humped Bactrian camel (or trek if you prefer) on giant sand dunes.
+This is a great opportunity to see how nomads from the Oold ethnic group live and spot the differences with the lifestyle of the nomadic family you met a few days earlier.

 Day 12-13: Mount Sutai trek (3,000m) - 3 and 6 hours

-Over the next two days, we trek between the snow-capped Mount Sutai (4,091m) and Mount Baga Bogd (3,600m).
+Over the next two days, you'll trek between the snow-capped Mount Sutai (4,091m) and Mount Baga Bogd (3,600m).
 The first day is a challenging 3 hours hike through high mountain meadows and wide open valleys.
-The second day is even more challenging as we reach a maximum altitude of 3,000m and hike on loose gravel, moraine, steep slopes, glacier and snow.
-We make frequent stops to take in the stunning scenery around us and look out for Altai snowcocks or wild ibex.
+The second day is even more challenging as you'll reach a maximum altitude of 3,000m and hike on loose gravel, moraine, steep slopes, glacier and snow.
+You'll make frequent stops to take in the stunning scenery and look out for Altai snowcocks or wild ibex.

 Day 14: Prehistoric burial mound and cave visit

-This morning we visit another ancient burial mound before enjoying a nice picnic lunch in the middle of the Altai mountain range.
-We continue our journey and stop en route to visit a cave dating back to the Palaeolithic period.
+This morning, you'll visit another ancient burial mound before enjoying a nice picnic lunch in the middle of the Altai mountain range.
+You'll then continue your journey and stop en route to visit a cave dating back to the Palaeolithic period.
 The rock art found in this cave includes symbols and animals painted on the walls and on the ceilings and are unique in Mongolia.
-Tonight we spend our last night under the stars.
+Tonight is your last night under the stars.

 Day 15: Domestic flight to Ulaanbaatar